-Nike Swim Camp at the University of New Hampshire
+Nike Swim Camp at University of New Hampshire

-The University of New Hampshire, located in Durham, thrives in a diverse, dynamic, and beautiful part of New England.
+Come join UNH Head Swimming Coach, Josh Willman, for an exciting week of camp where swimmers are challenged to improve their stroke technique through mental, technical, and physical training.
+Camp will be held at the University of New Hampshire, located in Durham, a diverse, dynamic, and beautiful part of New England.
 The UNH campus is only an hour from Boston and is also conveniently close to the Atlantic Ocean, as well as New Hampshire’s rugged White Mountains and pristine Lakes Region.

 The Nike Swim Camp at the University of New Hampshire is designed to help competitive swimmers gain the edge they need to get ready for the season and compete at the next level.

 This camp is open to any and all entrants.
 For your safety and benefit, we recommend you have competitive swimming experience (e.g. U.S.S. age group, national qualifiers, high school swimmers, or summer league swimmers) and can swim at least 50 meters in all four competitive strokes: fly, back, breast and freestyle.

 - Fun evening social activities

 - Every camper receives a Nike Camp T-shirt and Nike Swim Cap